Grandson Castle

 Grandson, VD

-The reopening will coincide with the 550th anniversary commemorations of the battles of Grandson and Morat.
-A programme of festivities is planned throughout 2026 to mark these historic events.
+The castle’s reopening is part of the 550th-anniversary commemorations of the Battles of Grandson and Morat.
+Throughout 2026, a programme of festivities highlights these major historical events.

 Arrival